 - Answer ID 5622: Credit Card and Social Security Number Masking in the PC (PCI) or FG Pod

 - Answer ID 5623: PCI (PC Pod) Frequently Asked Questions

 - Answer ID 6316: Enable Incident Thread masking feature

 Additional information is available in the 'Masking information in incident threads' section in online documentation for the version your site is running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 ***INTERNAL REFERENCE ONLY!*** Information in the Section above is not available to customers.
 Do not send content to customers.